bahmutov/list-of-projects/README.md

 The deploy takes settings from the [gh-pages.json](gh-pages.json) file.

-## Copying tested web application to the main repo `bahmutov.github.io` - clone the target repo
+## Copying tested web application to the main repo

+My main repo is `bahmutov.github.io` - to update it

+* clone the target repo
-and copy files listed in `gh-pages.json` (typically "dist", "images", "styles" and "index.html") there.
+* copy files listed in `gh-pages.json` (typically "dist", "images", "styles" and "index.html") there.

 ### Small print